KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-SwissCommute by nixnuex](https://github.com/nixnuex/MMM-SwissCommute)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-SwissCommute.js`: Replace it with `MagicMirror²`.
 4. Recommendation: Found 'XMLHttpRequest' in file `MMM-SwissCommute.js`: Replace it with built-in fetch.

 ## [MMM-SwissLakeTemperature by roufri](https://github.com/roufri/MMM-SwissLakeTemperature)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Deprecated: Found 'require("request")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-SwissStationboard by vanhoekd](https://github.com/vanhoekd/MMM-SwissStationboard)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-SwissStationboard.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-SwissStationboard.js`: Replace it with built-in fetch.

 ## [MMM-swisstransport by Bangee44](https://github.com/Bangee44/MMM-swisstransport)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-swisstransport.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-synology-ds by Thlb](https://github.com/Thlb/MMM-synology-ds)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-synology-ds.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-SynologySurveillance by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-SynologySurveillance)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-syslog by paviro](https://github.com/paviro/MMM-syslog)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-syslog.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.